starbops/Blog/content/2014/notweb-writeup.rst

      0804b058  00001407 R_386_JUMP_SLOT   00000000   strtok
      0804b05c  00001507 R_386_JUMP_SLOT   00000000   sprintf

-除了控制 $eip 以外，還有 global variable ``file`` 需要將其值改寫為 "flag"。
+Besides controlling the ``eip``, the global variable ``file`` should be set to the string "flag", too.

 Exploitation
 ============

-關鍵在於如何同時設計好 payload 又可以完美的不被程式的 filter 給破壞掉原本的 format string。 以下為 exploit 程式的主要片段。
+The key point is that how to design the payload and keep the original format string from destroying by the filter.
+The following is the main part of the exploitation code.

 .. code-block:: python